adamfinkelstein/hepcat-chair/README.md

 ## Running `chair.py`

-Update: if you get a warning when you run `chair.py` that looks like `NotOpenSSLWarning: urllib3 v2 only supports OpenSSL 1.1.1+` this appears to be about a dependency in the requests library and can be resulved by:
+Update: if you get a warning when you run `chair.py` that looks like `NotOpenSSLWarning: urllib3 v2 only supports OpenSSL 1.1.1+` this appears to be about a dependency in the requests library and can be resolved by:

 ```
 pip install urllib3==1.26.6